influxdata/docs-v2/content/influxdb/cloud-iox/reference/sql/order-by.md

 weight: 204
 ---

-The `ORDER BY` clause orders results by specified columns and order.
+The `ORDER BY` clause sort results by specified columns and order.
 Sort data based on fields, tags, and timestamps.
 The following orders are supported: